Kiranjith83/SA/SA.md

 # Simple Notification Service
 ![Alt text](/pic/sns.png?raw=true "SNS")
-- It is a publisher/<Topic>/subscriber based service.
+- It is a publisher -> Topic <- subscriber based service.
 - So the base entitity in SNS is a topic and various entities can send messages to this topic called publishers.
 - The other end of the topic is a subscriber, that recieves the message.
 - CloudWatch sending Alarm, CFN sending event notice, and almost any services can send notification to SNS.